apache/ignite/modules/web-console/assembly/README.txt

 Migration from previous version of Web Console (based on Mongo DB).
 -------------------------------------
-1. Configure MongDB database name for migration: migration.mongo.db.name=console
+1. Configure MongDB database name for migration: migration.mongo.db.url: mongodb://localhost:27017/console

 2. Start Mongo DB on the same host with Web Console backend.

 3. Start Web Console backed, data will be migrated during startup.

-4. It is recommended to remove "migration.mongo.db.name" from settings after migration.
+4. It is recommended to remove "migration.mongo.db.url" from settings after migration.

 5. Migration possible only on "clean" GridGain database.
  If you need to repeat migration, just delete folder "work" and restart Web Console.